Meet and Greet day:

 We are making our way into the old coffee plantations route today.
 We will travel through the fields where thousands previously worked for minimum wage before Independence.
 Coffee is one of Angola’s most important agricultural products.
 Prior to independence in 1975, coffee production in Angola reached about 230 000 tons per year, making Angola the fourth largest coffee-producing nation in the world.
 We wonder deep into the forest on an old two spoor track.

 O/N Camping: Wild Camping – Coffee Farm.
+Camping fees included in your tour price.

 Day 5: 140km